fsprojects/FSharp.Data.GraphQL/docs/content/type-system.md

 ## Defining an Enum

-GraphQL enums can be quite closelly related to C# enums - they define primitive types (used as GraphQL leaf types) that have strictly defined subset of possible values, i.e:
+GraphQL enums can be quite closelly related to C# enums - they define primitive types (used as GraphQL leaf types) that have strictly defined set of possible values, i.e:

 ```fsharp
 type Ord =